14,712 Bitcoin Was Just Transferred Between 2 Wallets - Benzinga

-$611 million worth of Bitcoin was sent to an unknown recipient, with Bitcoin wallet address: 3A6mL4yhfwwzpBwASCQdMsZKd1oBWEZEDB
+$613 million worth of Bitcoin was sent to an unknown recipient, with Bitcoin wallet address: 3JT8BKby43st9PdjL7731cuf6evDUUNBgF

 Why it matters: Cryptocurrency whales that own millions of dollars in Bitcoin tend to move markets single-handedly.
 If the whale decides to exit this Bitcoin position, there could be enough market impact to push down the price of BTC.
 It takes about $15 to $30 million of sell pressure to move the price of Bitcoin down 2% on any given exchange.